 Clearly, most parents would do anything to protect their children.
-This is particularly when a parent believes their child might be hurt.
+This often occurs when a parent believes their child might be hurt.
 At the same time, when a couple’s relationship has gone bad, children often are caught in the middle.
-For example, a parent’s anger can spillover from the broken relationship.
-This spillover can trigger bad parenting behaviors.
-In other words, the problems between the paents can cause a parent to act with unusual physical aggression towards the children.
+For example, a parent’s anger can spill over from the broken relationship, ofter triggering bad parenting behaviors.
+In other words, the problems between the parents can cause a parent to act with unusual physical aggression towards their children.

-Keep in mind, there are many different ways a parent could act with unusual physical aggression.
+Keep in mind, there are many different ways a parent could act with unusual physical aggression towards a child.
 For example, a parent could give a child an unreasonable or harsh punishment.
-Alternatively, a parent could act with hostile anger towards the children.
+Alternatively, a parent could respond with hostile anger and verbal abuse.
 As you can see, there are many different ways a parent’s actions could create an unsafe situation for a child.
 Under these circumstances, the court may grant emergency custody or visitation order.
-In order words, when a parent’s actions affect negatively the health, safety and welfare of a child, the court can intervene and make emergency orders.
+When a parent’s actions affect negatively the health, safety, and welfare of a child, the court can intervene and make emergency orders.

 Legal Basis for California Emergency Custody or Visitation Order

 In California, the court can make an emergency custody or visitation order under several different situations.
-The most common situations involve domestic violence or child abuse.
-At the same time, the court can also intervene when a parent has threatened to take the child and not return them.
-In other words, a court has discretion to grant an emergency custody or visitation order under a variety of circumstances.
+The most common cases involve domestic violence or child abuse.
+At the same time, the court can also intervene when a parent has threatened to take a child and not return them.
+In other words, a court has the discretion to grant emergency custody or visitation if the court feels a child is in danger.

 The minor’s parent threatens to leave the state or hide the child away from the other parent.
 The threatened parent can get an ex parte order preventing the other parent from taking the child outside the local area.